 Caring for your Harbour

-There are many simple steps you can take to care for Tauranga Harbour: at home, around your garden or farm, and of course, on and around the water.
+There are many simple steps you can take to care for Tauranga Harbour: at home, work, around your garden or farm, and of course, on and around the water.

-At your home and garden
+At home or in the garden

 - Make sure your septic tank is in good working order

 - Don't pour pollutants or wash paint brushes into storm water drains

 - Wash your car on grass so pollutants don't go into storm water drains

 - Plant native trees and shrubs to help attract birds

 - Take rubbish, including green waste, to the landfill not the estuary and recycle wherever possible.

 - Keen to do more?
 Join a local care group to help with an environmental restoration project near you.